-Additionally, the School offers 18 weeks' full contractual (occupational) adoption pay to members of staff who have completed 26 weeks' continuous service ending with the week in which the adopter was notified of having been matched with a child by an adoption agency.
-This contractual adoption pay is inclusive of statutory adoption pay (SAP) during the 18-week period, but following that SAP continues for a further 21 weeks.
+In addition, LSE offers 22 weeks' full contractual (occupational) adoption pay (OAP) to all members of staff, regardless of their length of service.
+OAP is inclusive of Statutory Adoption Pay (SAP) during the 22-week period and is usually followed by 17 weeks SAP (subject to compliance with statutory conditions).
 Contractual pay will not extend beyond the end date of a contract.